 Since the early 1990s, the Turkmenistan-Afghanistan-Pakistan-India (TAPI) gas pipeline has been actively discussed.
 Turkmenistan agreed to sell its gas on the Turkmen-Afghan border at the prices no lower than those paid by China.
 In December 2010, India officially joined the project; the four countries signed a framework agreement under which Turkmenistan pledged to export 90 million cu m a day for the next 30 years.
-In the first two years, Afghanistan will buy 5 million cu m a day; later, the amount will increase to 14 million cu m; India and Pakistan will divide the rest among themselves in equal proportions.15
+In the first two years, Afghanistan will buy 5 million cu m a day; later, the amount will increase to 14 million cu m; India and Pakistan will divide the rest among themselves in equal proportions.

 A gas pipeline (1,650 km long, estimated cost \$7.6 billion) will cross Afghanistan and Pakistan to reach Fazilka on the Pakistani-Indian border; the project is to be implemented in 2012-2015.
-Under
+Under this agreement, Turkmenistan will sell its gas on the Afghan border; the international consortium will take the risk of further transportation.

-15 See: "India Signs Up for Turkmenistan Gas, International Gas Report, Issue 663-664," Platts, 20 December, 2010.
+&lt;sup>15 See: "India Signs Up for Turkmenistan Gas, International Gas Report, Issue 663-664," Platts, 20 December, 2010.